-- Slotted, thick-walled plastic pipe or other underdrain materials as specified in Section D6-04.1 shall be used. - The underdrain shall be placed in the retention zone at the highest elevation allowable while still preventing overflows. - Retention zone aggregate shall meet specifications in Section D6-04.1 and placed to a minimum depth of 12 inches (uncompacted).
+- Slotted, thick-walled plastic pipe or other underdrain materials as specified in Section D6-04.3 shall be used. - The underdrain shall be placed in the retention zone at least 6 inches above the bottom, and with at least 1 foot of retention zone material above the top of the pipe (i.e., minimum retention zone depth of 22 inches for a 4-inch-diameter pipe and 26 inches for an 8-inch-diameter pipe). - Retention zone aggregate shall meet specifications in Section D6-04.1 and placed to a minimum uncompacted depth of 12 inches without an underdrain, or 22 inches with an underdrain.